 In this page you can clear the data on the external USB device.
-Is it possible to completely erase the logged data or to selectively erase the data for the current day.
+Is it possible to completely erase the logged data or to selectively erase the data for the oldest day.
+By pressing the CONVERT button the database is converted to the CSV format in the external USB storage.
+After the conversion the USB storage can be unplugged and the data viewed on a personal computer with any spreadsheet software.